dillionmegida/thewebfor5/src/pages/p/dealing-with-djvu-viruses-like-grod.md

 - Conclusion

 ### My Little Story
 On 14th November, 2019, my personal computer got infected by the 'best' (in the negative) virus I've ever heard of.
+Other infections I've heard of would limit things you can do in your system or wouldn't allow you turn it on but you could still gain access to your files.
+This virus - DJVU Ransomware, encrypted almost all files in my system but surprisingly allowed me to use my system with installed applications.